swiftlang/swift-foundation/CONTRIBUTION_GUIDELINE.md

 ## Writing Style

-Write comments, DocC, commit messages, and PR descriptions in plain English.
-Aim for prose that is clear and concise, written with the reader in mind.
+Write in-line and PR comments, DocC, commit messages, and PR descriptions in [simple English](https://simple.wikipedia.org/wiki/Wikipedia:How_to_write_Simple_English_pages).
+Use a small, plain vocabulary instead of rare or abstract words.

-**Keep sentences short.** Aim for an average of 15 to 20 words and one main idea per sentence.
-Break a long sentence up rather than forcing everything into one.
+**Keep sentences short.** One idea per sentence.
+Break a long sentence into two.

 **Prefer active verbs.** Write "the parser reads the header", not "the header is read by the parser".
-Reserve the passive for when the doer is unknown or genuinely does not matter.

 **Avoid nominalizations.** Use the verb, not the noun spun from it: "we discussed the design", not "we had a discussion about the design"; "the team implemented it", not "implementation was done by the team".

-**Use everyday words.** Pick the simplest word that fits: "extra" over "additional", "start" over "commence", "before" over "prior to", "about" over "regarding", "use" over "utilize", "so" over "consequently".
+**Use everyday words.** Pick the simplest word that fits: "start" over "commence", "use" over "utilize", "so" over "consequently".
 Explain any domain term the reader may not know.
+Do not switch between synonyms for the same thing.

 **Give direct instructions.** In steps and guidance, use the imperative: "call `reset()` first", not "you should call `reset()` first".

-**Use lists to break up dense information.** A few bullets read faster than one long, comma-heavy sentence.
+**Use lists and tables when they help.** Use lists and tables when they are clearer than a paragraph.

 ---